The Bankrate promise

 Here are a few options to explore:

-- DPA second mortgages – A DPA second mortgage (the DPA stands for “down payment assistance”) is available through many state housing finance agencies.
-In a DPA second mortgage program, you’ll apply for a 30-year mortgage to finance the home, and then another mortgage for a smaller amount to help with the down payment or closing costs.
-Just like the first mortgage, this second loan comes with an interest rate (although it might be lower than the first), and you’ll pay it back over a period of time.
+- DPA second mortgages – A down payment assistance (DPA) second mortgage is available through many state housing finance agencies.
+In a DPA second mortgage program, you’ll apply for a 30-year mortgage to finance the home and then another mortgage for a smaller amount to help with the down payment or closing costs.
+Just like the first mortgage, this second loan comes with an interest rate (although it might be lower than the first) that you repay over time.

 - DPA deferred-payment loans – Instead of requiring you to immediately start paying back the down payment assistance funds, some programs allow you to defer these payments until you sell your home, refinance or pay off your mortgage.
 The assistance won’t accrue interest in the meantime, so the amount you owe won’t grow.

 - DPA forgivable loans – Forgivable loans are the closest cousin to homebuying grants because they can wind up being free — but only if you live in the home long enough.
 For example, you might be able to borrow $5,000 to help toward a down payment, with the loan balance reduced every month over 10 years.
 If you stay in the home for 10 years, it’ll be completely forgiven.
 If you move before that time frame’s up, you’ll need to pay back a portion of the loan.